inno-devops-labs/F23-intro-course-labs/lab2/FleekResearch.md

 2. Create a new project.
 3. Choose any GitHub repository with static files as a source.
 4. Choose the branch to deploy.
-5. Set-up deploy settings in the project.
+5. Set-up deploy settings in the project (I used default settings, IPFS Hosting Service).
 6. Deploy the repository by pressing button.

 ### Links: